-As we move on down the road toward whatever we believe awaits us, as senior citizens living alone, we love the independence, but in the recesses of our mind hibernates a nagging query: “What if something happens?”
+As we move on down the road toward whatever we believe awaits us, as senior citizens living alone (or anybody living alone for that matter), we love our independence, but in the recesses of our mind hibernates a nagging query: “What if something happens?”
 This is a legitimate concern.
 It’s even more of a concern if we have health problems.
 Sure, we know people who will come a’running when we call, but what if we can’t call?
 What if we really do fall and really can’t get up?
 It’s not an ever-present thought, but it does put a damper on our independence.
 There is, however, a resource that can help relieve this anxiety: a medical alert system.

 What Is A Medical Alert System?

 According to Wikipedia (not to be confused with Wikileaks), an online encyclopedia, a medical alert system is “an alarm system designed to signal the presence of a hazard requiring urgent attention and to summon emergency medical personnel.”
 These systems generally have a wireless pendant or transmitter that when activated will transmit a signal to an alarm monitoring company that will dispatch emergency medical help to the location where the alarm was activated.